 The Dimming Rooms

-Where the magazines are readable when you arrive and illegible when you leave.
+The magazines are readable when you arrive.
+They are not readable when you leave.

 When the Grace Period expires, the debtor reports to a Dimming Room.